poseidonos/poseidonos/doc/guides/cli/poseidonos-cli_array_delete.md

 ```
   -a, --array-name string   The name of the array to delete
-      --force               Force to delete this array.
+      --force               Force to delete this array (array must be unmounted first).
   -h, --help                help for delete
 ```